FAQs & Troubleshooting

 My sewer line isn’t draining well or is stopped up completely.
 Do I call Conway Corp or a plumber?

 Always call Conway Corp at 501-450-6000 first.
-We will check our sewer main line to make sure it isn’t stopped up BEFORE you call a plumber.
+We will check the main sewer line to ensure it is not blocked before you contact a plumber.
 If you call a plumber first, they may charge you even if the problem is on our main line.
-We have someone available 24 hours a day, and we will check it free of charge.
+We provide this service 24/7 at no charge.
+If the issue is within your private sewer line (the pipe from your home to the main), a plumber will be required for repairs.

 Will Conway Corp repair damage to my landscaping if they repaired a water leak on my property?

-Conway Corp contracts with a landscape company to repair any yard damage that occurred due to our work.
-They should contact the property owner within two-four weeks to make arrangements.
-Contact us at 501-450-6000 or email us with any questions about this service.
+Conway Corp contracts with a landscape company to restore yard damage caused by our work.
+The contractor should contact the property owner within two to four weeks to make arrangements.
+Weather conditions or contractor availability may occasionally extend this timeframe.
+If you have questions about this service, call 501-450-6000.

 What do I do if my water is discolored or has a bad smell?

-First, turn on your largest faucet, using cold water, to full flow and let it run approximately 10-20 minutes.
-This will clear out the water in your service line and pull new water from the main line.
-If it is still discolored or has an odor, call 501-450-6000.
-We can send a water technician to check the main lines.
+First, turn on your largest cold-water faucet to full flow and let it run for 10 to 20 minutes.
+This will clear out the water in your service line and pull fresh water from the main line.
+Discoloration may be due to sediment stirred up by main repairs or system flushing, while cloudy water may result from air bubbles that dissipate after running the faucet.
+If the water remains discolored or has an odor, call 501-450-6000.
+We will dispatch a technician to check the main lines.

 Will Conway Corp adjust my bill if I had a water leak?